Curare: Anesthesia

 Isolated attempts to use curare during anesthesia date back to 1912 by Arthur Lawen of Leipzig, but curare came to anesthesia via psychiatry (electroplexy).
 In 1939 Abram Elting Bennett used it to modify metrazol induced convulsive therapy.
 Muscle relaxants are used in modern anesthesia for many reasons, such as providing optimal operating conditions and facilitating intubation of the trachea.
 Before muscle relaxants, anesthesiologists needed to use larger doses of the anesthetic agent, such as ether, chloroform or cyclopropane to achieve these aims.
 Such deep anesthesia risked killing patients who were elderly or had heart conditions.

-The source of curare in the Amazon was first researched by Richard Evans Schultes in 1941.
+Richard Evans Schultes conducted field research on the botanical sources and preparation of curare beginning in 1941.
 Since the 1930s, it was being used in hospitals as a muscle relaxant.
 He discovered that different types of curare called for as many as 15 ingredients, and in time helped to identify more than 70 species that produced the drug.

 In the 1940s, it was used on a few occasions during surgery as it was mistakenly thought to be an analgesic or anesthetic.
 The patients reported feeling the full intensity of the pain though they were not able to do anything about it since they were essentially paralyzed.

-On January 23, 1942, Harold Griffith and Enid Johnson gave a synthetic preparation of curare (Intercostrin/Intocostrin) to a patient undergoing an appendectomy (to supplement conventional anesthesia).
+On January 23, 1942, Harold Griffith and Enid Johnson gave a standardized curare preparation to a patient undergoing an appendectomy (to supplement conventional anesthesia.

 Safer curare derivatives, such as rocuronium and pancuronium, have superseded d-tubocurarine for anesthesia during surgery.
 When used with halothane d-tubocurarine can cause a profound fall in blood pressure in some patients as both the drugs are ganglion blockers.
 However, it is safer to use d-tubocurarine with ether.

 In 1954, an article was published by Beecher and Todd suggesting that the use of muscle relaxants (drugs similar to curare) increased death due to anesthesia nearly sixfold.
 This was refuted in 1956.

 Modern anesthetists have at their disposal a variety of muscle relaxants for use in anesthesia.
 The ability to produce muscle relaxation irrespective of sedation has permitted anesthetists to adjust the two effects independently and on the fly to ensure that their patients are safely unconscious and sufficiently relaxed to permit surgery.
 The use of neuromuscular blocking drugs carries with it the risk of anesthesia awareness.